neuralmagic/sparseml/docs/export-onnx.md

 ## How to Export to ONNX

-These are nstructions for exporting to ONNX format for these popular frameworks.
+These are instructions for exporting to ONNX format for these popular frameworks.

 ### PyTorch ONNX
 [ONNX support](https://pytorch.org/docs/stable/onnx.html) is natively built into PyTorch.